CURENT/andes/README.md

 It has features that may be useful if you are applying deep (reinforcement) learning to such systems.

-ANDES is by far easier to model complex differential-algebraic equation (DAE) based models for power system dynamic simulation than other tools such as [PSAT](http://faraday1.ucd.ie/psat.html),
+ANDES is by far easier to use for developing differential-algebraic equation (DAE) based models for power system dynamic simulation than other tools such as [PSAT](http://faraday1.ucd.ie/psat.html),